Characterization and Phylogenetic Analysis of NDR Domain Protein From Strongyloides ratti Using Degenerate Primer PCR

 Abstract

-The intestinal nematode Strongyloides ratti is important as an optimal model the human pathogen, S. stercoralis.
-A pair of degenerate primers was designed to amplify the target gene associated to the NDR domain-containing proteins based on the two conserved regions using the related nematode protein sequences.
-The putative NDR domain-containing gene fragment of 249 bp from the S. ratti was amplified using Touchdown RT-PCR.
-The results showed that the amplified fragment between these two motifs from S. ratti with the C-terminus part of reference protein has 66.3% similarities.
-By searching the EST (Expressed Sequence Tags) GenBank database, an overlapping 1082 bp cDNA fragment named SrNDR was compiled and found to contain a 972-nucleotide open reading frame that encodes a protein of 324 amino acids of 23.4 kDa expected molecular mass and a calculated pI of 7.64.
+Results: The results showed that the amplified fragment between these two motifs from S. ratti, aligned with the C-terminus of the reference protein, shares 66.3% similarities.
+By searching the EST (expressed sequence tags) GenBank database, an overlapping 1082 bp cDNA fragment named SrNDR was compiled and found to contain a 972-nucleotide open reading frame encoding a protein of 324 amino acids, with an expected molecular mass of 23.4 kDa and calculatal pI of 7.64.
 The phylogram of SrNDR revealed that the gene variants of S. ratti SrNDR were grouped together with a strong bootstrap score of 87.
-Domain search analysis, showed the e-values of 1.05e-100 with the conserved NDR1 domain-containing of  hydrolase superfamily protein (pfam03096) between amino acid residues 9 to 287.
-The core domain of SrNDR folded with 12 alpha-helical conformation surrounded by 8 stranded antiparallel-beta-sheet.
-The three-dimensional structure model of SrNDR (residues 31-319) showed 100% similarity with human protein NDRG1 in 248 amino acids with 77% coverage.
-By using this program, we found a prediction of mostly a-helical (44.86%), Strand (1.08%) and random coils (54.05%) for the coding sequence of SrNDR.
-Based on the alignment of this protein with the corresponding nematodes, it can play a vital role in the survival of the parasite in the host cells.
+Domain search analysis showed an e-value of 1.05e-100 for the conserved NDR1 domain within the a/b hydrolase superfamily protein (pfam03096), spanning amino acid residues 9 to 287.
+The core domain of SrNDR is folded into 12 alpha-helices surrounded by eight antiparallel b-strands.
+The three-dimensional structure model of SrNDR (residues 31-319) showed 100% identity to the human protein NDRG1 across 248 amino acids, with 77% sequence coverage.

 Keywords